bjbschmitt/AMFM_decompy/README.txt

 * the python language is easier to share, read and understand, making it a better way to distribute the codes;
-* is more resourceful than MATLAB (has different data structures, scripting options, etc), which will be usuful for me in future studies;
+* is more resourceful than MATLAB (has different data structures, scripting options, etc), which will be useful for me in future studies;
 * the computational performance from its numeric and scientific packages (numpy and scipy) is equivalent to MATLAB;
-* python is free-to-use, while MATLAB is a propertary software;
+* python is free-to-use, while MATLAB is a proprietary software;

 Evaluations and future expansions
 =============